TL;DR version: Skip to In a nutshell.

 This article assumes you understand the notiation for file system permissions, and have a basic grasp on the topic.
 If not, there is a nice starter article on the Ubuntu community wiki:

-.
+What may be surprising is that directories also have a default permission of 755.
 Even though it seems like directories aren’t the type of thing that would be “executed”, this flag is actually very important to Linux!